Noah85443/scriptie_ki/README.md

   - Introduction of Stardist which has pre trained models and is better preforming than U-net and R-cnn

 - 3D reconstruction of multiple stained histology images: 3D image based on H&E images (stacking the different images
-  - 3 proposed methods: stack the different stacks seperately and add them, start with one image and keep stacking on this and do it pair wise
+  - 3 proposed methods: stack the different stacks separately and merge them, start with one image and keep stacking on this and do it pair wise
   - The second strategy has the best result

 - Integration of 3D multimodal imaging data of a head and neck cancer and advanced feature recognition: 3D image based on H&E images